A Smart Cool Down Companion for Children

 The mobile, companion application provides parents with initiation and customization capabilities for Ami.

-Though the functionality in the scope of our project is quite simple and straight forward, we imagine many possibilities for more complex interactions and integration with other existing technologies in future iterations.
+The functionality in the scope of our project is quite straight forward and focused primarily on emotional regulation, we imagine many additional possibilities for more complex interactions and integration with existing technologies in the future.

 User Flow Diagram

 This figure details the primary use case of the product.
 The scenario begins immediately after a conflict ensues and a parent activates the Ami device for their child to use via the mobile app.